vinnicc/cardano-sl/docs/how-to/push-update-on-mainnet.md

 Note:

 ```
-Read file installer062win64.exe succesfuly, its hash: 01abf1c8b881c2f8ea4d1349a700f29d4088e68dc04b6bf4680ea7e14638373e
+Read file daedalus-win64-1.0.3350.0-installer.exe succesfuly, its hash: 01abf1c8b881c2f8ea4d1349a700f29d4088e68dc04b6bf4680ea7e14638373e
-Read file installer062macos64.pkg succesfuly, its hash: 3bc1084841fb99fff03ef92bc35eef9a80a20aeca688dfc1b50a4aa6dd6f7c73
+Read file Daedalus-installer-1.0-rc.3202.pkg succesfuly, its hash: 3bc1084841fb99fff03ef92bc35eef9a80a20aeca688dfc1b50a4aa6dd6f7c73
 ```

 These hashes should be used to form URLs for installers on S3 buckets.
-In this example `<update server>/01abf1c8b881c2f8ea4d1349a700f29d4088e68dc04b6bf4680ea7e14638373e` should respond with the contents of `installer062win64.exe` and `<update server>/3bc1084841fb99fff03ef92bc35eef9a80a20aeca688dfc1b50a4aa6dd6f7c73` should respond with the contents of `installer062macos64.pkg`.
+In this example the URL `<update server>/01abf1c8b881c2f8ea4d1349a700f29d4088e68dc04b6bf4680ea7e14638373e` should respond with the contents of `daedalus-win64-1.0.3350.0-installer.exe` and the URL `<update server>/3bc1084841fb99fff03ef92bc35eef9a80a20aeca688dfc1b50a4aa6dd6f7c73` should respond with the contents of `Daedalus-installer-1.0-rc.3202.pkg`.

 These hashes are Blake2b_256 hashes of CBOR-encoded contents of the files.
 There is a simple command to calculate the hash of an installer:

 ```
-stack exec cardano-auxx -- --system-start 0 --log-config
-  scripts/log-templates/log-config-qa.yaml
-  --logs-prefix "logs/auxx-update-1.0.1" --db-path auxx-update-1.0.1
-  cmd --commands "hash-installer <FILEPATH>"
+stack exec -- cardano-auxx $COMMONOPTS $AUXXOPTS cmd --commands "hash-installer <FILEPATH>"
 ```

 Note:

 ```
 Update proposal submitted, upId: 4c827d6fe03d4c3646ebbbc28d4e09c57690e1dcba54b9adc0050d3f76734cf6
 ```

 Value `upId` is used on one of next steps, when we'll vote for update.
+You may also look the first six characters of the hash on Papertrail to see whether the proposal was accepted by nodes or not.

 Uploading update files
 ======================